GaryFH/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 ###Devise a strategy for filling in all of the missing values in the dataset.
-I will use the mean/median for that 5 min interval.
+I will use the mean for that 5 min interval.

 ```r